 There are several flights departing daily from the United States and Canada to Mexico.
 The airports and airlines have introduced increased safety protocols.
 Face masks must be worn both in the airports and on airplanes.
 Most planes have surgical grade air filters, which clean the air inside the plane to prevent the virus from spreading.

 Are Hotels Open in Mexico?

 Yes, hotels and resorts in Mexico have been open since July 1st, 2020.
-The Mexican government introduced a stoplight system to indicate the level of the pandemic, percentage of infections, and restrictions in each state.
+The Mexican government introduced a biweekly traffic light monitoring system to indicate the level of the pandemic, percentage of infections, and restrictions in each state.
 The stoplight system has four colors: red, orange, yellow, and green.
 Red indicates that the destination can only offer essential activities and hotel occupancy is capped at 25% and green means that all activities are permitted while taking appropriate precautions.
-Most Mexican states are predominantly operating under the yellow designation according to the latest traffic light map from the Secretary of Health dated March 19, 2021.
-Yellow indicates a “medium” level of risk of contagion, and economic activity is resuming with precautions.
-Three states are green, and there are no longer any states in red.
-The states of Baja California Sur, Quintana Roo, and Jalisco are looking forward to advancing to green soon, at which time economic activity will fully resume, with Covid protocols such as masks and hand sanitizer still in place.

 Are Businesses Open in Mexico?